 Choosing a frontend framework for app development is a crucial element of product success.
 That’s why we examined popular and emerging frontend technologies.

-Prospects for working with Data.
 Demand forecasts for data specialists

 The situation in the labour market reflects the data professional skills gap.
 This metric shows the difference between supply and demand for data skills.
 Between 2019 and 2025, the unmet demand for data skills in the European Union is forecast to increase from 399,000 to 484,000 jobs.
 The structure of demand for data specialists is also changing due to the rapid emergence of new methods and technologies for working with data.
 These methods and technologies affect not only the corporate sector but also the population.
 An IDC report stated that by 2025, 6 billion users, or 75% of the world’s population, will interact with online data every day.
-Hence, technologies and personnel structure for working with data will also change.

 It is, therefore, important to understand the areas of responsibility, core competencies and skills of the various data specialists; the following sections discuss these areas in detail.